 The house and buildings sit in approximately 4 acres of land.

-The big barn has been re-roofed and the garage rebuilt within last 10 years.
-Both have power and light installed.
-Both have been built to building regulations and subject to planning permission offers superb potential for conversion.
-The majority of the drive is block paved and provides plenty of off street parking.
+The large barn has been re-roofed and the garage rebuilt since approx 2010.
+Both have light and power installed.
+Both have been built to building regulations and subject to planning permission, offer superb potential for conversion to living accommodation.
+The majority of the drive is block paved and provides plenty of off road parking.

 Tractor Shed / Garage 8.86m (29'1") x 4.52m (14'10")

-With and up and over roller door.
-4 double glazed windows.
+With an up and over roller door.
+Four double glazed windows.
 Steps lead up to a mezzanine floor with full head height.
 Two 'Velux' windows.
 Damp proofed.
-Right of access to road and fields via next door.

 Rear Elevation Across the Gardens